 Ask any professional copywriter how she began her career, and you’ll likely hear stories that reflect a mix of boundless enthusiasm, a compulsion to succeed and more than a pinch of good luck.

-Even when people didn’t come right out and say “You have to pay your dues,” the sentiment came across loud and clear to me many times in those early years.
-What was it about people that made them resent a young person working hard and beginning to see some success?
+In my own experience, I found that even when people didn’t come right out and say “You have to pay your dues,” the sentiment came across loud and clear to me many times in those early years.
+What was it about people that made them resent an ambitious, young person working hard and beginning to see some success?

 My first jobs easily fell into the category of paying my dues.
 I did work that was beneath me and was paid accordingly (read: just barely over minimum wage).
 I, and many of colleagues, have stories of being under-employed.
 We were frequently asked to do clerical work – data entry, photocopying, filing, shipping, etc. – which required almost none of the skills we’d spent four years at college learning.